Nomination & Selection Guidelines

 Selection

 Federal Officials will review the nomination packages and the reviewer’s final evaluations and analyze each reviewer’s independent evaluation of, and recommendation regarding, the nominations submitted.
+Selection officials may apply program policy factors at the time of award selection.
+The purpose of program policy factors is to maximize the effectiveness of available Government funding and to best achieve DOE program objectives when all other factors are reasonably equal among highly qualified candidates based on merit review.
+Selection Officials may consider any of the following program policy factors in making the selection, listed in no order of significance: (a) Availability of funds; (b) Relevance to DOE priorities; (c) Promoting the diversity of institutions receiving awards; (d) Promoting the diversity of individuals receiving awards; and (e) Promoting recognition for individuals not recently selected for other DOE honorary awards.
 Using this analysis, Federal Officials will prepare a Selection Statement identifying those nominees, if any, are being recommended for the award.
 The Selection Statement will document the rationale supporting the recommendations.
 The final selection and conferment of an award is at the discretion of the Secretary of Energy.

-When preparing a nomination, it is recommended that materials convey clear and factual evidence for worthiness in the context of all the assessment criteria.
-Nominators are encouraged to consider the interdisciplinary nature of the merit review panel, and to include a succinct description of the nature, impact and importance of the nominee’s achievement that is readily understandable to an expert panel of scientific and engineering leaders from the relevant nomination category.
+Nomination materials should convey clear and factual evidence for worthiness in the context of all the assessment criteria.
+Nominators are strongly encouraged to consider the interdisciplinary nature of the merit review panel, and to include a succinct description of the nature, impact and importance of the nominee’s achievement that is readily understandable to an expert panel of scientific and engineering leaders from the relevant nomination category.
+The submitted nomination materials will provide the sole basis for the reviews.

 Letter of Justification